Nationwide Lifetime Interest Only Mortgages

 Nationwide’s Lifetime Interest Only Mortgage offers flexible repayment options, including making voluntary payments of up to 10% per year without incurring any charges.
 This means that retired homeowners can pay off their mortgage at a pace that suits them while also having the freedom to invest their money elsewhere.

-Another advantage is that the loan can be repaid through the sale of the property, allowing retirees to remain in their home and enjoy their retirement years without worrying about how they will repay the mortgage when it comes due.
+Another advantage is that the loan can be repaid by selling the property, allowing retirees to remain in their homes and enjoy their retirement years without worrying about how they will repay the mortgage when it comes due.

 Interest Rates